finbourne/lusid-sdk-java/sdk/docs/StructuredResultDataApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // StructuredResultDataApi apiInstance = apiFactory.build(StructuredResultDataApi.class);

         StructuredResultDataApi apiInstance = ApiFactoryBuilder.build(fileName).build(StructuredResultDataApi.class);
         String scope = "scope_example"; // String | The scope from which to delete data items.
         Map<String, StructuredResultDataId> requestBody = new HashMap(); // Map<String, StructuredResultDataId> | The data IDs to delete, each keyed by a unique, ephemeral correlation ID. try {
+            // uncomment the below to set overrides at the request level
+            // AnnulStructuredDataResponse result = apiInstance.deleteStructuredResultData(scope, requestBody).execute(opts);

             AnnulStructuredDataResponse result = apiInstance.deleteStructuredResultData(scope, requestBody).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {